Here’s a piece I wrote for Father’s Day in 2000…

 Father’s Day.
 A day to be proud to be a father, and to remember our own Dads.
 And to realize that, contrary to what we always believed would happen, there’s a part of us that is turning into a part of him.

 Every man who has kids has gone through this.
 One day, you’re the son, hearing your father saying, “As long as you live in my house, you’ll live by my rules.”
 The next day you’re grown up with a kid of your own, and you suddenly hear that same voice saying that same phrase – only now it’s in your house, and it’s coming out of your head!
 You realize that, horror of horrors, you’re channeling your own father!

-I asked the listeners of my show to contribute some of their favorite Dad Sayings.
+I asked the listeners of my radio show to contribute some of their favorite Dad Sayings.
 It’s amazing how universal they are.

 “Don’t make me turn this car around!”
 Great threat, Dad.
 We’re 200 miles from home and I’m sure my brother and I will be peaceful and cooperative all the way back.
 Alternate version: “Don’t make me stop this car,” which is the title of a memoir by Al Roker of NBC’s “Today Show.”
 Yeah, go ahead, Dad, pull over and stop the car.
 That will get us there faster.

 “This is not a restaurant, you’ll eat what’s on the table.”
 Lots of these sayings have to do with food, because dinner table battles are not generation-proof.
 Nowhere in America has any kid ever eaten brussels sprouts warm, but millions of us have sat there after everything else was cleared away, looking at those ugly orbs of yuck that we either had to swallow or look at for the rest of our lives.
 Alternate version: “You don’t have to like it, you just have to eat it.”